GaneshVarma1/FriendAi/README.md

 - **Home Page**: Displays the hero section with options to sign in or create an account.
 - **Chat Page**: Accessible to signed-in users, allowing them to send messages to the AI.
-- **Call Page**: Accessible to signed-in users, providing a coming soon message for voice calls.
+- **Call Page**: Accessible to signed-in users, providing a coming soon message for voice calls.We’re working on bringing you high-quality voice calls with AI.
+Stay tuned for this exciting feature!

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.